tylergaw/papersaver/README.md

 Self hosting for drawings from [Paper](http://www.fiftythree.com/paper)

-### How do I use this?
+### How am I using this?

  1. Draw rad or not-so-rad things in the [Paper](http://www.fiftythree.com/paper) app on my iPad
  2. Email those images to a dedicated Gmail address I created just for this
- 3. I have a NodeJS script running on my server that listens for new email to that address
+ 3. I have a Node script running on my server that listens for new email to that address
  4. When I new email is received, the script grabs the image attachment and hands it off to Papersaver.js